-PLANNING YEAR ONE BUDGET
+PLANNING/FULL IMPLEMENTATION YEAR ONE BUDGET

-The LEA must also provide a budget narrative for each of the Priority Schools and/or Focus Schools for planning year one activities.
-The LEA must include a description of any expenditures budgeted on the planning year justification page and how they align to the activities described in this application.
+The LEA must also provide a budget narrative for each of the Priority Schools and/or Focus Schools for planning/full implementation one activities.
+The LEA must include a description of any expenditures budgeted on the planning/full implementation year justification page and how they align to the activities described in this application.